alexandru/alexn.org/source/_posts/2012-01-16-cosine-similarity-euclidean-distance.markdown

 ---

 {% img right /assets/graphics/similarity-graphic-small.png %}

+Because we want to give kick-ass product recommendations.

 I'm showing you how to find related items based on a really simple formula.
 If you pay attention, this technique is used all over the web